peholmst-attic/jee-vaadin-project-skeleton/archetype/src/main/resources/archetype-resources/README.md

 ${rootArtifactId} Readme
 ===

-This is a project stub for a Vaadin and JEE 7 Web Profile application.
+This is a project stub for a Vaadin and Java EE 7 Web Profile application.

 ${symbol_pound}${symbol_pound} Compiling the widgetset